-The UN General Assembly this year must be a springboard to commit to evolved forms of global cooperation, with new voices, new partnerships, new actions, to help us all recover better, keep us all safe in the future, and achieve the vision of the world we want.
+The UN General Assembly this year was a springboard to commit to evolved forms of global cooperation, with new voices, new partnerships, new actions, to help us all recover better, keep us all safe in the future, and achieve the vision of the world we want.

-World leaders have been asked to focus speeches on multilateralism in the context of COVID-19, and the impact of the pandemic on all aspects of our lives is sure to dominate.
-Expect discussions on mobilizing greater resources to tackle the virus in countries with especially marginalized and vulnerable communities, as well as repeated calls for equitable access to vaccines, tests, and treatments.
+World leaders focused their speeches on multilateralism in the context of COVID-19, and the impact of the pandemic on all aspects of our lives is sure to dominate.
+Expects discussed on mobilizing greater resources to tackle the virus in countries with especially marginalized and vulnerable communities, as well as repeated calls for equitable access to vaccines, tests, and treatments.

 Get updates on critical global issues, insights from our team of experts, and news about UN Foundation events and initiatives.

 Global Goals Week is a shared commitment of partnership between civil society, business, academia and the UN system to push action on the Sustainable Development Goals (SDGs), especially during the UN General Assembly High-level Week.
 It is also an opportunity to speak out as one voice, share ideas and transformative solutions in the fight to build back better from global challenges.VISIT THE WEBSITE